Welcome to the world of Crochet. Let's cut to the chase. If you want to know where to get started and have free access to help,

 Reading Patterns

-If you want to learn where to start to read patterns.
-I have done a few videos over the year and was worried about being too long.
+If you want to learn where to start reading patterns, I have done a few videos over the year, but was worried they would be too long.
 So I just sucked it up and put together a comprehensive tutorial to help you.
 It covers a wide variety of things you will encounter in patterns.

 Reading Diagrams

-Diagrams are my favourite, this will take you through the concepts of learning to read these fabulous diagrams.
-Clues to look for on where to start and shaping.
+Diagrams are my favourite.
+This will take you through the concepts of learning to read these fabulous diagrams, including clues to look for on where to start and shaping.

 Beginners' Graphghan with Pictures

-This is NOT beginners, like never knowing crochet.
-This assumes you know how to crochet but want to go to another level of experiencing how to do pictures into your projects.
-How to graph it, and take it from the paper into your project.
+This is NOT for beginners, like those who never know how to crochet.
+It assumes you know how to crochet but want to go to another level of experiencing how to incorporate pictures into your projects, how to graph them, and how to take them from the paper into your project.

 Graphghan Corner to Corner with Pictures